neuralrp/neuralrp/README.md

 - Relationship states preserved
 - Story continuity maintained

+Relationship state is one of the most difficult things to maintain when summaries happen.
+The relationship system brings continuity without having to update character cards manually.

 ### Branching Timelines

 Fork any message to create alternate storylines.
 Characters, NPCs, world info, and relationships copied.
-NPCs develop independently across branches.
+NPCs and relationships develop independently across branches.

 ---

 ## Image Generation with AUTOMATIC1111

-Native integration, not an afterthought.
+Native integration, not an afterthought:

-### Performance‑Aware Presets
+### 1. Performance‑Aware Presets

-Automatic step/resolution reduction when context is large (>12K tokens) to prevent VRAM crashes, with sane defaults for 8–16 GB cards.
+Automatic selectable step/resolution reduction when context is large (>12K tokens) to prevent VRAM crashes, with sane defaults for 8–16 GB cards.

-### Inpainting
+### 2. Inpainting

 - Adjustable brush size
 - Ctrl+Z undo